jasminemathieu/Backup-and-Recovery/README.md

 ## Introduction

-This project covers the implementation of Azure Backup services.
-This service provides a cost effective, secure and simple solution to back up and recover valueable data stored in the cloud.
+This project covers the implementation of Azure Backup services and two methods of creating fail proof resource and data availability.
+This method provides a cost effective, secure and simple solution to back up and recover valueable data stored in the cloud.
 The result will be the high availablilty of resources and data.

 ### Components used to complete this project:

 - Azure Resource Groups
 - Azure Virtual Machine
+- Azure Recovery Services Vaults
+- Azure Public IP Addresses
 - Microsoft Remote Desktop

 ## Setup